evmos/evmos/x/evm/spec/06_hooks.md

 ## `PostTxProcessing`

- `PostTxProcessing` is only called after a EVM transaction finished successfully and delegates the call to underlying hooks.
+ `PostTxProcessing` is only called after an EVM transaction finished successfully and delegates the call to underlying hooks.
  If no hook has been registered, this function returns with a `nil` error.

 ```go
 func (k *Keeper) PostTxProcessing(ctx sdk.Context, msg core.Message, receipt *ethtypes.Receipt) error {